guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 ![django exceptions tree](django-exceptions.png)

-Django is very interesting because it allows you to identify a [**specific model** that does not exists](https://docs.djangoproject.com/en/3.2/ref/models/class/#doesnotexist).
+Django is very interesting because it allows you to identify a [**specific model** that does not exist](https://docs.djangoproject.com/en/3.2/ref/models/class/#doesnotexist).

-[**SQLAlchemy**](https://github.com/sqlalchemy/sqlalchemy) is a bit different, but also has a similar structure.
+[**SQLAlchemy**](https://github.com/sqlalchemy/sqlalchemy) is a bit different but also has a similar structure.
 It splits exceptions into [core](https://docs.sqlalchemy.org/en/14/core/exceptions.html) and [ORM](https://docs.sqlalchemy.org/en/14/orm/exceptions.html), and most exceptions inherit from the base (not dummy though) `SQLAlchemyError`.

 ## 💓 Do you love real-life examples?